 India offers one of the world’s great cuisines and the food was one of the real highlights of my trip.
 Exotic smells and spices fill the air in Delhi and I found I was almost permanently hungry!
 There are myriad eating venues to choose from.
 My guide took me to famous old-timer Karim’s.
 Very much still a local bolthole they are very welcoming to visitors too.
 Their melt in the mouth kebabs are a thing of beauty.
 I loved watching them lower the naan dough into an underground oven and then seeing them fling it across the room into a pile ready to be eaten straight away.

 India is a sprawling and diverse country, a real enigma wrapped within an enigma that is home to more than a billion people, making it the second-most populous country in the world after China.
 This is the best museum in the country for really getting under the skin of India and providing a context to what you find on your travels.

 Before I went there I had no idea that India lays claim to having witnessed the founding of three major world religions – Buddhism, Hinduism and Sikhism.
 My Experience Travel Group tour took me inside three places of worship from three faiths, which flagged up both the differences between them, but also the numerous similarities.
 The highlight for me was Bangla Sahib Gurudwara, where I joined in helping feed the devotees.

-If you wanted to include any one of the mentioned experiences into your trip to India, do get in contact on 020 3627 3086 or via email here.
-For more inspiration for your holiday, do have a look at our example itineraries, do note they can all be tailored to suit your exact needs and preferences – they’re just a starting point.
+If you wanted to include any one of the mentioned experiences in your trip to India, do get in contact on 020 3627 3086 or via email here.
+For more inspiration for your holiday, do have a look at our example itineraries in India, do note they can all be tailored to suit your exact needs and preferences – they’re just a starting point.